rushabhT3/fastapi-react-try/crud app/backend/README.md

 # Some Info

+Uvicorn is an ASGI (Asynchronous Server Gateway Interface) web server implementation for Python.
+It is designed to serve fast, asynchronous web applications.

 ## To Run
 - Create a virtual environment Navigate to your project directory and create a new virtual environment.
 You can name it anything you like, but in this example, we’ll call it venv:
 ```virtualenv venv